-Our Learning Disabilities Service has successfully implemented a new Independent Travel Training Programme that enables clients to become more confident using public transport.
-We have trained and employed our first Travel Buddy who has learning disabilities herself.
-This is her first paid job ever and she is flourishing in her role.
+Our Learning Disabilities Service has successfully developed its new Independent Travel Training Programme that enables clients to become more confident using public transport.
+We've now trained and employed two Travel Buddies who have learning disabilities themselves.
+For one, this is her first paid job ever and both are flourishing in their roles.

-Our Deputy Youth Work Manager, Donna Wallace, celebrated 20 years as a Bede employee this year.
+Our Deputy Youth Work Manager, Donna Wallace, celebrated 20 years as a Bede employee in 2018.
 Colleagues arranged a surprise party for her, attended by many former youth club members since 1998.
 Now in their 20s themselves, they paid generous tributes to the important role that Donna, and Bede, played during their formative years.
+Some of these are captured in a new 8 minute promotional film Bede Now and Tomorrow which is on the Support our New Centre page of our website.
 Bede's youth clubs are thriving, and a new team of qualified youth workers, who are former Bede youth club members themselves, are ensuring that Bede is here for this next generation of young people.